 My baby continues to wake me up every night.

-Now what's it like for you to be 24 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 24 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!